 If you are only in Greece as a tourist, you initial credit should cover you for the duration of your trip.
 Your SIM card will remain active for a period of time, so if you are visiting again soon you can re-use it.

 However, if you are planning to stay in Greece for a few weeks or months, you will need to top up your credit at some point.
-You can do it online with a credit card / PayPal, buy a scratch-card with credit at a periptero (kiosk), or top-up in a shop.
+You can easily do it online with a credit / debit card, top-up in a shop, or even buy a scratch-card with credit at a periptero (kiosk).

 With most plans, you can carry any unused part of the package over to the next month, provided that you add some credit and renew your package before it expires.